MarinsPlayLab/Orbis-Mayhem-Legal/Terms-Of-Service.md

 ## 3. Eligibility and Age Requirements

 - The Game is primarily intended for users aged **16 years or older**.
-- By using the Game, you represent and warrant that:
-  - You are at least 16 years old; or
-  - You are using the Game under the supervision and with the consent of a parent or legal guardian who has the authority to agree to these Terms on your behalf, where such consent is required by the laws of your country.
+- Players aged **13 to 15** may access the Game only if their parent or legal guardian has reviewed these Terms and the Privacy Policy and has provided any consent required by applicable law.

-The Game is **not targeted at children**.
-If you do not meet the applicable age requirements, you must not use the Game.
+- Players **under 13** must **not** use the Game.
+The first-launch age selector has a minimum setting of 13, and the Game will deny access if an age below 13 is selected or otherwise detected.

+By using the Game, you represent and warrant that:

+- The age you provide through the in-game age confirmation (shown on first launch, account creation, or when changing from guest to registered account) is truthful and accurate;
+- You meet the minimum age requirement for your region, or you have verifiable parental/guardian consent if you are between 13 and 15;
+- You will promptly stop using the Game if you fall below the permitted age or if a guardian revokes consent.

+Guardians can contact us at **OrbisMayhem@protonmail.com** with the player’s account ID (available in the in-game account settings) to review, provide, or revoke consent, request deletion of an underage account, or raise any related concerns.
+If we learn that an account belongs to a player under 13, or that a 13–15-year-old does not have appropriate consent, we may suspend or delete the account to comply with the law and our policies.

 You are responsible for ensuring that your use of the Game complies with all applicable laws, regulations, and app store rules in your jurisdiction.